 - 9.1 The Local Authority Designated Officer for Allegations (LADO) must be told of allegations against adults working with children and young people within 24 hours.
 Chairs of Governors should refer to this guidance if there is an allegation against the headteacher.
-This includes all cases that meet the harms threshold where a person is alleged to have: - behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This includes all cases where a person is alleged to have: - behaved in a way that has harmed, or may have harmed a child - possibly committed a criminal offence against, or related to, a child